Dummies Guide to CR Community Radio and RSL Restricted Service Licences

 - Wireless Telegraphy and Broadcasting Act fees charged on a daily basis up to a maximum of £1960 for 28 days at 25 watts

 CR Community Radio Licence – Unlike RSL licences, CR Community Radio licences are not freely available on demand.
 Ofcom only invites applications for CR licences occasionally.
 In April 2011 Ofcom announced a third round of CR licencing that will progress on a region by region basis starting with Wales and the South West.
 The licence award is typically for 5 years, and the CR station may broadcast 365 days a year, 24 hours a day.
-Rather strangely the licence costs for CR licences are much lower than RSL licences:
+Rather strangely the licence costs for 365 day CR licences are much lower than 28 day RSL licences.
+The costs (last updated July 2015) are:

 - Non-refundable £600 fee for Ofcom CR Community Radio application

-- Ofcom CR licence – 0.173% of revenue with minimum of £600 per annum.
-Payable in advance of broadcast start anniversary
+- Ofcom CR licence – 0.161% of revenue with minimum of £600 per annum.
+Payable annually from the commencement of broadcasting

 - Wireless Telegraphy licence – £250 per annum